EslamMokhtar/online-supermarket-project/README.md

 # online-supermarket-project
-Try admin@admin.com & password : testtest to be admin.
+Try admin@admin.com & password : testtest to be an admin.